AntonioTorres23/OpenGL_Notes/Instancing.md

 Imagine a scene where we have one large planet that's at the center of a large asteroid ring.
 Such an asteroid ring could contain tens of thousands of rock formations and quickly becomes un-renderable on any decent graphics card.
 This scenario proves itself particularly useful for instanced rendering, since all the asteroids can be represented with a single model.
 Each single asteroid then gets its variation from a transformation matrix unique to each asteroid.

-To demonstrate the impact of instanced rendering we're first going to render a scene of asteroids hovering around a planet *without* instanced rendering
+To demonstrate the impact of instanced rendering we're first going to render a scene of asteroids hovering around a planet *without* instanced rendering.
+The scene will contain a large planet model that can be downloaded from [here](https://learnopengl.com/data/models/planet.zip) and a large set of asteroid rocks that we properly position around the planet.
+The asteroid rock model can be downloaded [here](https://learnopengl.com/data/models/rock.zip).

+Within the code samples we load the model loader we've previously defined in the model loading notes and GitHub profile.

+To achieve the effect we're looking for we'll be generating a model transformation matrix for each asteroid.
+Kind of similar to how we're drawing multiple objects up until this lesson.
+The transformation matrix first translates the rock somewhere in the asteroid ring - then we'll add a small random displacement value to the offset to make the ring look more natural.
+From there we also apply a random scale and a random rotation.
+The result is a transformation matrix that translates each android somewhere around the planet while also giving it a more natural and unique look compared to the other asteroids.